-There are 75 different kind of manifestations, and the wrathful emanations often appears with one face and six arms.
-He is usually standing up with fiercely wrathful in black color with three round bulbous eyes, a large gaping red mouth with bared white fangs, his yellow beard, eyebrows and hair flow upward like flames.
+There are 75 different kinds of manifestations, and the wrathful emanations often appear with one face and six arms.
+He is usually standing up with fiercely wrathful in black color with three round bulbous eyes, a large gaping red mouth with bared white fangs, his yellow beard, eyebrows, and hair flow upward like flames.

 Palden Lhamo – Female Guardian

 Palden Lhamo is one of the more wrathful female deities of Buddhism, she is the only female deity of the 8 Dharmapalas, and wrathful manifestation of Tara.
 Among her many roles, she is one of the two-state oracles of the former local government of Tibet, special protector of the city of Lhasa, the Gelukpa Order, and the Dalai Lamas of Tibet.
 She was invited to Tibet in around the eleventh century from India.